craze3/mini-jukebox/README.md

 # mini-jukebox

 ### Description
 This is a simple AngularJS app that pulls API data from Rockbot and displays it in an intuitive way.
-By default, it pulls data from the jukebox setup at Rockbot HQ in Oakland, CA.
+By default, it pulls data from the jukebox setup at Rockbot HQ in Oakland, CA. **Live Demo:** [https://altwallet.io/jukebox][]

 ### Features
 * See current "Now Playing" song